Savoy Hotel: Early years

-Having seen the opulence of American hotels during his many visits to the United States, Carte decided to build the first luxury hotel in Britain, to attract a foreign clientele as well as British visitors to London.
+Having seen the opulence of American hotels during his many visits to the United States, Carte decided to build a luxury hotel in Britain, to attract a foreign clientele as well as British visitors to London.
 Opened in 1889, the hotel was designed by architect Thomas Edward Collcutt, who also designed the Wigmore Hall.
 Carte chose the name "Savoy" to commemorate the history of the property.
 His investors in the venture were, in addition to his relatives, Carl Rosa, George Grossmith, François Cellier, George Edwardes, Augustus Harris and Fanny Ronalds.
 His friend, the composer Sir Arthur Sullivan, was a shareholder and sat on the board of directors.

 The hotel was built on a plot of land, next to the Savoy Theatre, that Carte originally purchased to house an electrical generator for the theatre (built in 1881), which was the first public building in the world to be lit entirely by electricity.
 The construction of the hotel took five years and was financed by the profits from the Gilbert and Sullivan partnership, particularly from The Mikado.
 It was the first hotel in Britain lit by electric lights and the first with electric lifts.
 Other innovations included en-suite marble bathrooms with hot and cold running water in most of its 268 rooms; glazed brickwork designed to prevent London's smoke-laden air from spoiling the external walls; and its own artesian well.

 At first the Savoy did well, but within six months of opening, the hotel was losing money.
 The board of directors instructed Carte to replace the management team, headed by W. Hardwicke as manager and M. Charpentier as chef de cuisine.
 As manager he engaged César Ritz, later the founder of the Ritz Hotel; Ritz brought in the chef Auguste Escoffier and the maître d'hôtel Louis Echenard and put together what he described as "a little army of hotel men for the conquest of London"; Escoffier recruited French cooks and reorganised the kitchens.
 The Savoy under Ritz and his partners soon attracted distinguished and wealthy clientele, headed by the Prince of Wales.
 Aristocratic women, hitherto unaccustomed to dining in public, were now "seen in full regalia in the Savoy dining and supper rooms".
 The hotel became such a financial success that Carte bought other luxury hotels.